LivingInSyn/sliver/Getting-Started.md

 Sliver has two external dependencies for _optional_ features: MinGW and Metasploit.
 To enable DLL payloads (on a Linux server) you need to install MinGW.
 To enable some MSF integrations you'll need Metasploit installed on the server.

+#### System Requirements

+The Sliver server can run effectively on almost any system, however we recommend 8GB or more of RAM for compiling obfuscated builds as the code obfuscator may require larger amounts of memory.
+You can also leverage [external builders](https://github.com/BishopFox/sliver/wiki/External-Builders) in conjunction with low resource systems to work around hardware limitations of the server (e.g. a low powered VPS).
+Code obfuscation can also be disabled per-build, see `generate --help` in the Sliver console.

 ### MinGW Setup (Optional, Recommended)

 In order to enable shellcode/staged/DLL payloads you'll need to install MinGW on the server (clients connecting to the server do not need it installed).
 By default Sliver will look in the usual places for MinGW binaries but you can override this using the [environment variables](https://github.com/BishopFox/sliver/wiki/Environment-Variables).